ShyandeepDas/ecem202a_project/docs/report.md

     Fig.3
 </p>

-After the nAfter the network is trained, it is capable of quite an accurate reconstruction of a randomly sampled image.
+After the network is trained, it is capable of quite an accurate reconstruction of a randomly sampled image.
 Fig.4 consists of some examples of reconstructed outputs.
 Fig.4 left most images are the sampled images, the second most left are the masks used to sample said images, the second rightmost is the output of the model, and the rightmost represents the original image that the model tries to recreate.
 Our model has achieved an SSIM of 0.999+ on reconstructed images.
 The training and testing were done on an ImageNet dataset of 12000 training and 1500 testing split.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/93070088/145753052-2eb83d2f-91ce-46ca-8a92-db7d4b033228.png" />